 Staff, well-dressed and alert, are everywhere.
 Today, the mid-point of the February half-term, they are surrounded by a swirl of children, parents, grand-parents and car enthusiasts.
 It could be a nightmare – it isn’t.
 It’s a masterclass in well-organised family entertainment.

 The age range in the half-term crowd is extreme – tots to the tottering – and yet every age group seems relaxed.
 There’s no apparent herding or containment, and no rush for prime spots.
 The mood is calm beneath the high central ceiling balanced on its outer walls of glass.

 There is light and space, and it works to ease the stress.

-Star of the day was, of course, Mercedes-Benz with its history and prestigious machines displayed in different areas of the huge space.
-In amongst them – a shop, cafes, seating, simulators, hands-on-displays, information desks, studios showing film … and always the wide-open view out over the track where cars skid and race.
+Star of the day is, of course, Mercedes-Benz with its history and prestigious machines displayed in different areas of the huge space.
+In amongst the cars are a shop, cafes, seating, simulators, hands-on-displays, information desks, studios showing film … and always the wide-open view out over the track where cars skid and race.

 Families of sticky fingers are welcomed.
 Highly polished metal is within reach at every turn.
 Historic cars, expensive cars (the embarrassing side of £200,000), sleek and impossible cars gleam on every floor.
 They do have their minders but there is little that is fenced off.

-My verdict – Mercedes-Benz World is worth a visit.
+My verdict: Mercedes-Benz World is well worth a visit.
 Take your engineers, your teenagers, your learner drivers, your toddlers, and if you need to live closer to the edge, take a turn on the track.
 If it all takes less time than you bargained for there’s Brooklands Museum next door.

 Mercedes-Benz World is open 10am -6pm seven days a week with more than normal on over half-terms and holidays.